mahmadzadeh/rolling-scene/README.md

 # rolling-scene
 ----------------

-Implements an infinite scroll scene with a a chopper moving over hills and valleys.
+Implements an infinite scroll scene with a helicopter moving over hills and valleys.

 Hills and valleys generated randomly.